Choose Your Best Fit Plan in 3 Simple Steps

-- You choose the most effective way for us to work together: email, phone, Skype, online chat — we're there when and where it's most convenient for you.
+- You choose the most effective way for us to work together.
+For example, email, phone, Skype, or online chat — we’re there when and where it’s most convenient for you.

-- Baby and toddler sleep support should be as simple as getting health or nutritional help.
-That is why we offer individual coaching packages starting at $179 and group options for as little as $69.
+- Certainly, baby and toddler sleep support should be as simple as getting health or nutritional help.
+That is why your individual coaching packages start at $99 and group options for as little as $29.

-- The Baby Sleep Site® has worked with more parents than anyone else out there, delivering newsletters to 500,000 recipients, engaging over 100,000 moms on Facebook, and more than 40,000 in our Sleep Helpdesk.
+- Founded in 2008, The Baby Sleep Site® has worked with more parents than anyone else out there, delivering newsletters to 500,000 recipients, engaging over 100,000 moms on Facebook, and more than 40,000 in our Sleep Helpdesk.
 We welcome new faces to our village each and every day!

 Every month, millions of people visit our site and discover new information on how to help baby sleep.
-Just a few things you might learn include:
+As a result, here are just a few things you might learn: